ERA-RSA: Cross-Decoding Between Encoding and Retrieval

 era_diag_minus_off— diagonal minus off-diagonal similarity. -

-geom_cor— correlation between encoding and retrieval RDMs.
+geom_cor— the second-order correlation between the encoding and retrieval RDMs.
+Withrsa_simfun = "spearman", this is a rank correlation over item-pair dissimilarities.

 These quantify both cross-decoding performance and representational geometry alignment between phases.